gitpeut/SnowRadio/README.md

     is a power on/power off of both the ESP32 and the PAJ7620.
 In other circumstances this hardly ever occurs.
 </li>
 <li>Update firmware<br />
     By default firmware can be updated using http.
-Press the button "Update firmware" to upload a new bin file, created in the Arduino IDE by selecting "Export compiled binary" in the Sketch menu.
+Press the button "Update firmware" on the Web page to upload a new bin file, created  in the Arduino IDE by selecting "Export compiled binary" in the Sketch menu.
-    An option #define USEOTA is available which should enable Arduino OTA updates, but it is hardly tested, and has been causing issues in the previous versions.
 </li>
 <li>Backup and restore<br/>
     For the netpassfile and the statonlist there are buttons on the webpage to easily backup these files.